 Apart from the four different seasons discussed above, there are other factors that could also affect the amount of water and watering schedule for succulents.

+- Type of soil.
 The soil you are using for your succulents is one of the most determining factors for your plants’ growth.
-If you want to avoid overwatering, you should pick a soil that is easy to drain.
-Not all soil is the same.
-Some are compact and do not drain water and store more water instead.
+If you want to avoid over-watering, you should pick a soil that is easy to drain.
+Some soils are compact and do not drain water and store more water instead.
 If you are using soil like this, chances are you’ll notice changes in your succulents’ color and texture.
 This is because the water storage could burst to make your succulents feel squishy.
 The key is to use well-draining soil.

 - The amount of available sunlight.
 Sunlight is very important for any type of plant.
 Sunlight triggers the photosynthesis process necessary for the overall health and growth of the plant.
 Most indoor succulents encounter problems due to acquiring an insufficient amount of light.
 If you are growing indoor succulents, I suggest that you occasionally bring your succulents to spots with access to sunlight.
 3-4 hours of sun exposure is enough for indoor succulents.
 If you don’t have time to do it, the best alternative is to place your succulents near the window where there is sun ray.
 In this way, you can save time and effort.
 Of course, the more time your succulents spend on direct sun, the more often their soil will dry and they need some watering from your side (unless it rains outside).

 - The pot or container you are using.
 This seems not an issue until you notice problems with your succulents.
 The pot or container you are using can definitely affect the health of the plant.
 For instance, if you are using a clay container, you may need more frequent watering.
 This is because clay pots are water absorbent.
 So the water that is supposed to be for succulents can be absorbed by the pot leaving succulents lacking water.
 My recommendation is to use a pot that is healthy for succulents.
 It should have drainage holes to allow excess water to drain.
 With a pot like this, you don’t have to worry about overwatering.
 Read my complete guide on how to grow a succulent correctly including the best type of pot you should be using.

 - The environment.
 Indoor and outdoor environments have different specific needs.
 Both locations demand special attention.
 Outdoor succulents, for instance, require more water and more frequent watering schedule.
 This is because the outdoor environment is exposed to direct sunlight.
 In contrast, indoor succulents have minimal water and care requirement but they need more sunlight (it depends on the type of succulent).

 - Size of the succulents.
 Larger plants need more water than the smaller ones.
 This is also true with succulents.
 If you have large succulents, you can apply a more frequent watering schedule and give them more amount of water.
 Larger succulents are more capable of storing water than smaller ones.
 They can handle it, and are less prone to over-watering.